Air Quality Sensing

 The council currently monitors air quality using sample tubes that need to be placed at monitoring locations.
 To collect data, these must be frequently collected and replaced.
-As such, air quality is not currently measured in real-time and the observation points are limited for effective policy making around pollution risk mitigation, real time measurements with sufficiently high geographical resolution is of paramount importance.
+As such, air quality is not currently measured in real-time, and the observation points are limited for effective policy making around pollution risk mitigation.
+This is why real time measurements with sufficiently high geographical resolution are of paramount importance.

 200 UMBRELLA nodes will be placed in South Gloucestershire, primarily on a 7km stretch of the A4174 between the Frenchay Campus of the University of the West of England and the Bristol and Bath Science Park.

 All 200 nodes will have a combination of air quality sensors, with 100 nodes having highly sensitive Alphasense sensors.
 These will allow the real-time measurement and collection of data on: